 There is a dearth of information out there regarding yeast handling and probably as much misinformation.
-Some brewers are still under the impression that dry yeast is inferior to liquid yeast.
-As we mentioned in a previous blog post, the quality of dry yeast now is equal to liquid yeast in almost all cases.
-Another point of discussion centers around the issue of rehydrating dry yeast prior to use.
 Most packages of dry yeast recommend rehydration, but many brewers (myself included) have had luck direct pitching, so is it necessary?
 Which is better?

 Well, dear readers, like all things in the world of brewing (especially those yeast-related), the answer is "it depends".

 Rehydrated Yeast Versus Dry Yeast

 The main idea behind rehydrating dry yeast is that it reacclimates the cells to a liquid environment.
 In their dried state, yeast cells are dormant, which is ideal for storage but not for fermentation.
 Hydrating them "wakes them up" and this, in turn, allows the yeast to ferment with less trouble.
 However, as dried yeast reconstitute, their cell walls lose the ability to regulate what passes through them, so at nonoptimal temperature ranges, the yeast can actually leach their innards through their cell wall.
 Sounds gruesome.
 And it can be.
 Hydrating at temperatures that are too cool can reportedly cause a 60% loss in viable cells.
 That's a massacre.